nitishvu/angular2-login-seed/README.md

 I've tried to make it easy to customize your the Express server to make it your own.
 Only the following steps need completed:

- - Create OAuth appliations with Google and Twitter.
+ - Create OAuth applications with Google and Twitter.
 You can follow my [guide here](https://chinocode.com/Registering-An-OAuth-App/)
  - Input the application credentials in the `config/default.json` configuration file
  - Create a local or production database in which the application will store the `users`.
  - Execute the contents of `angular2-login-seed.sql` on the database to create a users table with proper fields